 Patient Companions at Dana-Farber

-- New adult patients are allowed to bring one healthy adult companion to their first in-person visit with their Dana-Farber doctor.
+- New adult patients may bring one healthy adult companion to their first in-person visit with their Dana-Farber doctor.

-- Adult patients with limited English proficiency (LEP) are allowed to bring one healthy adult companion to any of their appointments.
-LEP patients still need an interpreter when meeting with their care team.
+- Adult patients with limited English proficiency (LEP) may bring one healthy adult companion to any appointment.

 If there is not enough space for needed physical distancing in a patient care area, the patient companion may be asked to wait in a designated area until the patient's appointment is complete.